Concerto-D/concerto-decentralized/README.md

 - Clone the **evaluation** repository:
   - ```git clone -b clean git@gitlab.inria.fr:aomond-imt/concerto-d/evaluation.git```
   - or ````git clone -b clean https://gitlab.inria.fr/aomond-imt/concerto-d/evaluation.git````

 *Configure the experiment parameters*

 The file **evaluation/expe_template.yaml** contains the differents parameters of the experiments.
-It is an example of a configuration but you are free to modify this file and to define the parameters that you want.
+This will be fed to the python script that starts the experiment.
+This file contains an example of a configuration. **For each experiments** to run, this has to be **adapted** before being passed as a parameter to the script.
 Each parameter is directly explained in the file.

 *Install apt deps*